- Published on

 Do you remember the three act structure from English class?
 Let’s do a quick refresher:

-This is a great structure for one-shots, and you’ll even find it in games designed for one-shots (like HOME and Night Witches, two games I’ve been running a lot of recently).
+This is a great structure for one-shots, and you’ll find it in games designed for one-shots (like HOME and Night Witches, two games I’ve run a lot of recently).
 But you can still use this to run unstructured games like D&D!
 Let’s see how:

-Second, drive the story forward by making characters react to the world.
-Some games will do this automatically (like HOME), but others may require a GM to fill in the blanks (like D&D and Night Witches).
-Look at the juicy threats, conflicts, and relationships that players gave you in character creation and pick a couple to push on.
+Drive the story forward by making characters react to the world.
+Some games do this automatically (like HOME), but others may require a GM to fill in the blanks (like D&D and Night Witches).
+Look at the juicy threats, conflicts, and relationships from character creation and pick a couple to push on.
 Challenge what they believe, make them prove their love, give them opportunities to show their flaws.
 How you do this may be game specific, but it’s always rewarding to watch characters develop through adversity.

 And finally, stick the landing.
-The best one-shots have a clear and satisfying ending and some games bake this into the design for you (again HOME and Night Witches are good examples).
-If your game doesn’t provide this structure, consider what a satisfying climax looks like for your game: a battle in the throne room?
-Tense negotiations at the gang-leader’s warehouse?
-A positive or negative emotional moment?
-You don’t need to have it pre-planned and sometimes you'll just know it when it happens.
+The best one-shots have a clear and satisfying ending, and some games even bake this into the design for you (again HOME and Night Witches are good examples).
+If your game doesn’t provide a clear ending, consider what a satisfying climax looks like for your game: a battle?
+Tense negotiations?
+A strong emotional moment?
+It doesn't need to be pre-planned, and sometimes you'll just know it when it happens.
 I prefer a satisfying ending for a one-shot even if it means stopping a session 20 minutes early.

 A Goal to Focus On

-A clear goal gives players clear direction.
+A clear goal gives a clear direction.
 This is critical when you have limited time or new players.
-Add GM pressure on their character and there won’t be room for dull moments in the game.
+Add some GM pressure on their character and there won’t be any room for dull moments in the game.

-Some games provide a clear goal (HOME: stop the Kaiju, Night Witches: bomb the Nazis and survive the war), while others (D&D) leave this up to the players and GM.
-In these games I imagine a few setting-relevant problems (“something has been stolen”, “countdown to a bad thing”, “re-take our hideout”) and then use hooks during character creation to make it personal for the characters.
+Some games provide a clear goal (HOME: stop the Kaiju, Night Witches: survive the war and bomb the Nazis), while others (D&D) leave this up to the players and GM.
+In these games I imagine a few setting-relevant problems (“something has been stolen”, “countdown to a bad thing”, “re-take the hideout”) and use hooks from character creation to make it personal.

-A good way to do this is to ask leading questions: who is the most important person in your life?
-What important object did your father pass down to you?
-What keeps you up at night?
+The best way to do this is by asking leading questions: who is the most important person in your life?
+What important object did your father give to you?
+What worries you about the dark forest?
 Mix that answer with a setting relevant problem and ask players to buy-in to achieving it.

 Ask Questions

 I am a low-prep GM.
-I am not here to tell others my epic story and I don’t want to spend hours preparing for a session.
+I don't have an epic story to tell and I don’t want to spend hours preparing for a session.
 I want to collaborate with the other players and create something awesome together.
 So how do I GM fun and engaging games without any prep?

 I ask questions.